-Latency is as low as 1 millisecond.
-This makes interactions feel instant.
+Latency is as low as 1 millisecond, making interactions feel instant.
 Whether you’re streaming, gaming, or controlling smart home devices, it feels like magic.

 The impact of 5G goes beyond just speed.
 It helps smart cities reduce traffic, connects 200 million students in virtual classrooms by 2025, and brings healthcare to remote areas.
 It supports 1 million devices per square kilometer, changing industries.